 We are each encouraged to spend time in Eucharistic Adoration.
 This is time wonderfully spent in adoration, in contemplation and in the love of our Divine Lord.

-Eucharistic Adoration is held at the following times:
+Eucharistic Adoration is held:

 Please remember that this schedule is flexible due to the needs of the parish.